ajmarkow/espanso-schema-json/README.md

 - [About](#about)
 - [Usage](#usage)

-## About <a name = "about"></a>
+## About

 A JSON Schema Specification compliant Schema which describes the requirements and options for YAML objects/config files for the program Espanso.
-Based upon the documentation at https://espanso.org
+Based upon the documentation at <https://espanso.org>.

 ### Prerequisites

 A validator or client which can utilize JSON Schema to validate the schema of your YAML code

-## Usage <a name = "usage"></a>
+## Usage

-For use with any system that can use JSON Schema to validate the format of YAML.
+- For use with any system that can use JSON Schema to validate the format of YAML.
+- Can be used with visual studio code to auto-complete/suggest completions for your Espanso configuration.